reethveekO-o/spoopify/README.md

 ✅ **Media Controls**
 Includes **Play**, **Pause**, **Next**, and **Previous** buttons.

-✅ **Rounded Album Art**
-Smooth rounded display for the album art using custom QPainter clipping.

-✅ **Loading Animation**
-Displays a loading animation when no track is currently playing or data is unavailable.

 ✅ **Always on Top**
-The widget stays above other windows so it's always visible.
+The widget stays above other windows so it's always visible but on it turns invisible when not interacted with.

-✅ **Settings JSON Support**
-Reads configuration from `assets/spotify_widget_settings.json`.

 ✅ **Font Customization**
 Uses a custom 8-bit style font (`PressStart2P.ttf`) for retro vibes.